hypertino/inflector/README.md

 libraryDependencies += "com.hypertino" %% "inflector" % "1.0.0"
 ```

 The latest released version is 1.0.0.
-It is available for Scala 2.10, Scala 2.11, Scala 2.12.0-M5
+It is available for Scala 2.10, Scala 2.11

 ## Pluralization